Bipolar Explorer

 Bipolar Explorer is an American dreampop band from New York City.
-Formed in its present state and genre by band co-founders Summer Serafin (vocals, spoken word) and Michael Serafin-Wells (guitars, bass guitar, percussion, vocals, spoken word), the group has released twelve albums and eight singles on Slugg Records beginning with 2012's double-album "Of Love and Loss".
+Formed in its present state and genre by band co-founders Summer Serafin (vocals, spoken word) and Michael Serafin-Wells (guitars, bass guitar, percussion, vocals, spoken word), the group has released thirteen albums and eight singles on Slugg Records beginning with 2012's double-album "Of Love and Loss".
 The band became a trio with the addition of French spoken word artist Sylvia Solanas in 2018.

 Formation and Of Love and Loss

-After an initial indie rock release – Go Negative (2005, Slugg Records) featuring former Uncle bandmates Michael Serafin-Wells (songwriter, guitars, bass guitar, vocals) and Yves Gerard (drums, backing vocals) – still very much in the style of their previous group, Bipolar Explorer changed direction and personnel re-configuring under the influence of co-founder and vocalist Summer Serafin.
+After an initial indie rock release – Go Negative (2005, Slugg Records) featuring former Uncle bandmates Michael Serafin-Wells (songwriter, guitars, bass guitar, vocals) and Yves Gerard (drums, backing vocals) – Bipolar Explorer changed direction and personnel, re-configuring under the influence of co-founder and vocalist Summer Serafin.

 Debuting the new sound in live performance at New York's Cooper Square Hotel, PopMatters described the band as "eclectic, powerful and steadfast" and the group began work on an EP recording for Slugg Records in Brooklyn.

 Before it could be completed, on March 18, 2011, Ms. Serafin died after an accident.
-She was just 31.
+She was 31.

-Many months later, armed with newly written songs post-tragedy, Serafin-Wells and the band returned to those recordings and in October 2012 released a double-album of, for and about Ms. Serafin.
+Many months later, armed with newly written songs post-tragedy, Serafin-Wells and the band returned to those recordings and in October 2012 released a double-album about Ms. Serafin.
 Entitled Of Love and Loss, Ground Control Magazine's Daryl Darko Barnett pronounced it "the most significantly stirring and addictive musical accomplishment we’ve come across in some time", naming it to their Critics Poll of Best Albums of the Year.